 Yamaha is a brand that knows that their target demographic is beginning guitar players.
 When you start doing your research on Yamaha guitars, you’re going to find that they have a lot of different options for beginning guitarists.
 Here is a list of some of Yamaha’s best acoustic guitars for beginners!

 If you want to purchase an acoustic guitar that comes with all of the bells and whistles, an acoustic guitar starter kit from Yamaha is available.
-For around $200, you can purchase a Yamaha guitar kit that comes with:
+For around $200 (For the latest prices and discounts, check here), you can purchase a Yamaha guitar kit that comes with: